 An open-label study assessed 1556 consecutive 3-22 year olds with migraines for their serum CoQ10 level, and found that almost a third were below the reference range.
 Two-hundred and fifty-two patients with low CoQ10 levels started to supplement at a dose of 1-3 mg/kg per day.
 After an average follow-up of just over 3 months, CoQ10 levels had significantly increased in these patients, migraine frequency reduced from 19.2 to 12.5, and 46.3% of patients reported a reduction in migraines of more than 50%.
-112 Due to lack of blinding and placebo control, it is difficult to conclude whether these improvements were due to supplementation or not, as a very significant placebo effect has been demonstrated in this population.111 children and adolescents, it is unclear whether benefits observed are due to a placebo effect or the active compound.
+112 Due to lack of blinding and placebo control, it is difficult to conclude whether these improvements were due to supplementation or not, as a very significant placebo effect has been demonstrated in this population.111

 The evidence supports the use of CoQ10 for migraines in adults, with dosages of at least 100 mg per day for at least 4 weeks.
-For